Testwell CMTJava

 - Use as a testing tool

-- Identifies code sections which are suspiciously
+- Identifies code sections which are

-utilized more optimally
+resources can be utilized more optimally

-- McCabe's cyclomatic number v(G) gives an estimate
+- McCabe's cyclomatic number v(G) gives

-on how many test cases at least are needed to test all paths of a
+an estimate on how many test cases at least are needed to test

 - Halstead's estimated number of bugs B gives a goal